 The Himalayas, as regarded by the Hindus, are the father of the goddess Parvati and the river Ganga (or the Ganges).
 The temples of Pashupatinath and Muktinath are two places for the Hindu pilgrimage in the Himalayan region.
 These places are also often referred to as Saligrama, which are sacred black rocks.

 The Culture of Buddhism in the Himalayas

 Muktinath, which is revered by Hindus, is also religiously significant for Tibetan Buddhists.
-The folklores of Tibetan Buddhism have it that the trees in the poplar grove that are present in Muktinath came from the walking sticks of eighty-four ancient Indian Buddhist magicians.
+The folklore of Tibetan Buddhism has it that the trees in the poplar grove that are present in Muktinath came from the walking sticks of eighty-four ancient Indian Buddhist magicians.
 Saligrams, in the Buddhist traditions, are believed to be representatives of Gawo Jagpa- the Tibetan serpent deity.

 Diversity in the Culture of the Himalayas

 The culture of the people in the Himalayas is also reflected in their architecture, languages, dialects, beliefs, rituals, and clothing.
 The architecture of the houses of the people in the Himalayas mirrors their needs as well as beliefs.

 The Himalayan people carve some wonderful handwoven textiles to display colors and patterns.
 These textiles and their intricacies are unique to their ethnic backgrounds, truly reflecting their culture.